 1. Are you considered a service club?

-The Caledonia Agricultural Society is a Non-Profit, community-based volunteer organization much like the Lion's Club, Kinsmen and the Rotary Club.
-With over 225 volunteers, we share our grounds, buildings, assets and volunteer labour with other service clubs, charitable and community groups.
+The Caledonia Agricultural Society is a registered charitable, community-based volunteer organization much like the Lion's Club, Kinsmen and the Rotary Club, with over 225 volunteers.
+We share our grounds, buildings, assets and volunteer labour with other service clubs, charitable and community groups.
 Most people don't know this fact: every agricultural fair in Ontario is operated by an "agricultural society" and most are over 100 years old.
 The term "society" is somewhat dated and today we would probably be called a "club" or "association."

 2. As a for profit organization, your revenue does not go back into the community but into your own account, therefore why should I support this project?

 There is a misconception that the CAS is a for-profit business.
-We are an incorporated not-for-profit organization, much like the Lion's Club, Kinsmen and Rotary Club.
+We are an incorporated not-for-profit organization, much like the Lion's Club, Kinsmen and Rotary Club and recently received our charitable status.
 We have been incorporated since 1873 and are governed by the province under the Agricultural and Horticultural Organization Act.
-We own and operate the fairgrounds which are open to the public 365 days a year.
+We own and operate the Fairgrounds which are open to the public 365 days a year.

 Most of our revenue is designated for the maintenance of the grounds and buildings, however, it also allows us to often reduce or waive rental fees for community or charitable events.
 This partnership means that both organizations are giving back to the community.
 For example, we were the site sponsor for the Cancer Relay for Life for several years.
 The “In Kind" value of our donation of grounds, tent, fencing, staff was $4500.

 3. Who owns the Fairgrounds?